CookedNick/Watchable/README.md

 **Note (2024):** I still use this package, but I had to rename it as of iOS 17 to "Watchable".
 The old name conflicts with Apple's new "Observable" macro.
-I am too lazy to update this package, but I'll put this note here in case anyone is still trying to use it.
+I am too lazy to update the repository, but I'll put this note here in case anyone is still trying to use it.

 # Observable